 - Arts & Social Sciences Bachelor of International and Global Studies Travelling Scholarship

 - Arts & Social Sciences Bachelor of Arts (Languages) Travel Grant

 - Arts & Social Sciences International Exchange Scholarships

 - Business School Student Exchange Travel Scholarships

 - Science Dean of Science Undergraduate Exchange Scholarship

 Specific Exchange Partner Scholarships

 Some exchange partners and foreign governments offer scholarships for visiting exchange students.
 Application forms for these scholarships are normally supplied once the University of Sydney has nominated you to the host university.
-These are subject to change.
+These are subject to change and may not be available every semester.
 Examples of some include: